-A beautiful view follows the other if you are planning a walk around the lake.
-The approximately two kilometers long Patschelpfad leads you around the Borner lake.
-Patschel is an otter from the novel "Patschel vom Schwalmtal" by village teacher and local poet Heinrich Malzkorn, who found his final resting place here at the Borner cemetery.
-The popular otter was lovingly designed by sculptor Uwe Meints for the fountain in front of the Borner church in bronze.
+A beautiful view follows the other if you not only visit the water, but also plan a walk around the lake.
+The approximately two-kilometer patschel path takes you around Lake Borner.
+Patschel is an otter from the novel "Patschel vom Schwalmtal" by village teacher and local poet Heinrich Malzkorn, who found his final resting place here in the Borner Friedhof.
+The popular otter was lovingly designed in bronze by sculptor Uwe Meints for the fountain in front of the Borner church.

-You can start the trail at the rest area directly below the church on the lake.
-The path leads partly directly along the water and opens from the other side of the lake attractive windows on the parish church of St. Peter.
-On the south bank, which is particularly protected for bird life, the route takes off from the lake.
-Through varied landscape you reach the Schwalm and finally back to the starting point.
-The lake was created in the 16th to 18th century by the extraction of peat, which was used as fuel.
-The Kranenbach washed a lot of soil into the lake, so that the lake finally silted up.
-In the 1970s, it was rebuilt as a water retention basin for flood protection and has since been a magnet for birds and recreation seekers alike.
+The Wasser.Blick is located at the rest area directly below the church on the lake.
+You can start the tour here.
+The path leads along the water and opens attractive viewing windows on the parish church of St. Peter from the other side of the lake.
+On the south bank, which is particularly protected for bird life, the route takes a little distance from the lake.
+Through varied landscape you get to the Schwalm and finally back to the starting point.
+The lake was created in the 16th to 18th centuries by mining peat, which was used as fuel.
+The Kranenbach flushed a lot of soil into the lake, so that the lake finally silted up.
+In the 1970s it was excavated again as a water retention basin for flood protection and since then it has been an attraction for birds and those seeking relaxation ... "

 In the know?
 Log-in to add a tip for other adventurers!